-The AOFM’s key responsibilities involve managing the Australian Government’s debt portfolio through the issuance of Commonwealth Government Securities (CGS), managing the Australian Government’s overall cash balance in the Official Public Account (OPA), and any investment in financial assets arising from these activities or as a result of any specific policy mandate from the Australian Government.
+The AOFM’s key responsibilities involve managing the Australian Government’s debt portfolio through the issuance of Aommonwealth Government Securities (AGS), managing the Australian Government’s overall cash balance in the Official Public Account (OPA), and any investment in financial assets arising from these activities or as a result of any specific policy mandate from the Australian Government.
 This requires close working relations with the Department of the Treasury, Department of Finance and the Reserve Bank of Australia (RBA).
-It also requires that the AOFM maintain credible professional relationships with the banking sector (which act as intermediaries in the CGS market) and with domestic and international investors in CGS.
+It also requires that the AOFM maintain credible professional relationships with the banking sector (which act as intermediaries in the AGS market) and with domestic and international investors in AGS.

 Role and Operations

-To manage the Australian Government’s debt portfolio, the AOFM issues CGS in the financial market, pays periodic interest coupons to the holders of these securities, occasionally repurchases CGS from the financial market, and repays bondholders their principal when these securities mature.
+To manage the Australian Government’s debt portfolio, the AOFM issues AGS in the financial market, pays periodic interest coupons to the holders of these securities, occasionally repurchases AGS from the financial market, and repays bondholders their principal when these securities mature.

 The AOFM develops an issuance program each financial year based on the Australian Government’s expected financing requirements as set out in the Budget and as updated in the Mid‑Year Economic and Fiscal Outlook.
 In developing this program, the AOFM considers a range of market factors in determining the types of securities to be issued and their characteristics (such as their term to maturity).
 It does so with the objective of meeting the financing requirement, while having regard for the ongoing cost and risk of the debt portfolio and broader development of the Australian debt market.
 In order to effectively undertake its task, the AOFM is required to maintain an understanding of domestic and international events that will impact financial markets.